Mexico's Tailored Treasure Maps: Specific Destinations Itineraries That Actually Work

 Off-the-Tourist-Trail Mexico: Where Bragging Rights Are Earned

-For travelers seeking experiences beyond the well-worn path, Mexico’s Copper Canyon, Oaxaca Coast, and Chiapas highlands offer authenticity that hasn’t been packaged for mass consumption.
+For travelers seeking experiences beyond the well-worn path, Mexico’s Copper Canyon, Oaxaca Coast, and Chiapas highlands offer authenticity that hasn’t been packaged for mass consumption, representing some of the most unique things to do in Mexico for adventurous travelers.
 These areas demand more planning but reward with experiences few others in your social circle will share.

 Copper Canyon requires commitment to El Chepe train schedules (running only several days per week) but delivers views that make the Grand Canyon look like a practice attempt.
 A minimum 5-day itinerary includes stops at Divisadero for canyon views, Batopilas for colonial architecture, and Creel for indigenous culture.